nisthaaa/Giveaway-Countdown-CLH/README.md

 **License**

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [License](License) file for details.

 Thank you for using the Gaming Mouse Giveaway project!
 Good luck with your giveaway, and may the odds be ever in your participants' favor! 🎉🖱